-When Siegfried Kracauer and his wife Lili in 1941 finally could escape the Nazi regime and left tor New York fleeing Marseilles via Portugal the history of film criticism should have a fresh start …or have its initial start, depending on your point of view.
+When Siegfried Kracauer and his wife Lili in 1941 finally could escape the Nazi regime and left for New York fleeing Marseilles via Portugal the future of film criticism would have a fresh start … or have its initial start, depending on your point of view.

 pic kracuaerSharing the fate of many of today’s intellectuals and jack-of-all-trades concerning issues and developments in popular culture, Kracauer at a very early stage of his life decided that he could add important comments to the state of media development.

-Even though this did not pay off and his life has often been on the insecure side if weremember that for long periods he could only barely survive, sometimes living on scholarships; still he kept on observing and writing.
+Even though this did not pay off and his life was often on the insecure side if we remember that for long periods he could only barely survive, sometimes living on scholarships; still he kept on observing and writing.

 The three editors of this book – Johannes von Moltke, Kristy Rawson and Martin Jay (afterword) – have added some fifty pages of introduction to this bulk of Kracauer’s output that smoothly guides through the many facets of this important character.